tjunghans/lectures/fe-testing/articles/frontend-testing.md

 **UI tests**
 These are high level tests to verify the user flow and interaction.
 A user flow could be filling out a multi-step form with ajax validation.
 UI tests verify the combination of many components together using the actual user interactions such as mouse clicks and keyboard interactions.
+UI tests can also be refered to as integration tests, because ui is tested with the backend.

 ## Testing-Strategy
 ### Unit Tests